 - As the word count goes up, so too does the amount of time visitors spend on a page.
 But reading time doesn’t keep up with the additional word count.
 Web visitors spend only 4.4 seconds more for each additional 100 words.
 Assuming an average reading time of 200 words per minute, that’s only about 15% of the additional words.

 - Web visitors spent enough time to read at most 28% of the words on a webpage during an average visit.
 However, Nielsen says, they don’t spend all that time reading.
 It’s more likely, he estimates, that visitors read only 20% of the words on the average webpage.

 But which 20%?

 So which words do they read?
 The microcontent, or online display copy.

-In a study by Conversion XL, web visitors focused their attention on the:
+In a study by Conversion XL, here’s where web visitors focused their attention:

-- Headlines.
-97% read them.
+- 97% read headlines.
 They averaged 2.9 seconds, which gave them time to read 7 words, according to the researchers.

-- Decks, or the one-sentence summary under the headline.
-98% in the ConversionXL study looked at these.
+- 98% read decks, or the one-sentence summary under the headline.
 They spent 2.8 seconds, or about 7 words.